Coaches & Mentors Corner

 Where the money actually comes from.

-• Loudoun Robotics team grants — $150–$500 for any Loudoun team, no strings attached.
+• Loudoun Robotics team grants — $150–$300 for any Loudoun team, with room to negotiate for more.
+No strings attached.
 Apply via our funding page.

 • Loudoun Youth, Inc. + ACOY minigrants — $500 minigrants for youth-serving programs in Loudoun County.
 Open year-round; reach out to ACOY directly.